afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I learned how to use filters & mixins in our Vue applications.
 Then I looked how to animate our custom components, elements or group of items with transition and transition-group element

 **Thougts** Animation is really simple with transition components

+### Day 93: Sep 04 2019

+**Today's Progress**: Today I started to learn how to send http request to custom api or server in Vue.
+I installed `vue-resource` library to send http requests

+**Thougts** HTTP requests are essential in front end development